JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
+- Images displayed throughout the app are sourced from the cherry leaf dataset provided on [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-- The images used for the gallery page were taken from this other open-source site.
+- Additional test images used during app testing (e.g. downloaded leaf and non-leaf images) were sourced from public web searches for educational purposes only and are not part of the final deployed app.

 ## Acknowledgements (optional)